Easter Activities in Alnwick: Enjoy Alnwick Castle this Easter

 Where: The Artisans Courtyard

-Let the Company of Artisans take you on a journey back in time.
+Let the Company of Artisans take you on a journey back in time at the Artisans Courtyard at Alnwick Castle.
 It’s a chance for the whole family to experience the role and purpose of a true artisan in the Medieval and Tudor periods.
 What is an artisan, you may ask?
 An artisan is a worker in a skilled trade, often making things by hand.

 This Easter, learn how to craft medieval tiles, the properties of medieval soap, and how to work the spindle to your advantage.